Yainer Diaz Preview, Player Props: Astros vs. Red Sox

-On Monday, Yainer Diaz (.649 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 8:10 PM ET.
+The Houston Astros, including Yainer Diaz and his .744 slugging percentage over his past 10 games, battle starting pitcher Tanner Houck and the Boston Red Sox at Minute Maid Park, Tuesday at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Mariners.
+In his last game, he racked up two hits (going 2-for-5 with a home run and an RBI) against the Red Sox.

 Yainer Diaz Game Info & Props vs. the Red Sox